yguel/scara_tutorial_ros2/resources/r2c_overview.md

 ## Controllers

 The controllers in the ros2_control framework have the same functionality as defined in the control theory.
 They compare the reference value with the measured output and, based on this error, calculate a system’s input.
 The controllers are loaded as plugins making their development independent of the framework.
+In ros2_control, controllers are [managed node](https://design.ros2.org/articles/node_lifecycle.html), which means that they work as state-machines and thus have a finite set of states, which are:

+1. Unconfigured
+2. Inactive
+3. Active
+4. Finalized

+This configuration has several advantages:
+- It allows to have greater control over the current state of the controller and ensure that it has been correctly instantiated before being executed.
+- It allows to load, restart and replace controllers on-line.

+Notice here also, that in order to be executed by the Controller Manager and command the hardware, the controller needs to be in `active` state.

 When executing the control-loop, the Controller Manager calls the `update()` method of all controllers.
 This method can access the latest hardware states and enable the controller to send commands to the hardware interfaces.